 District of Columbia

-Represents large institutional museum to compete and award multiple service agreements for the large-scale digitization of natural, art, archeological, archival and research collections.
+Represents large internationally renowned museum to compete and award multiple service agreements for the large-scale digitization of natural, art, archeological, archival and research collections, and provide counsel and assistance in the refinement and consolidation of a variety of contracts, agreements, and forms.

 Represented international information security solutions enterprise company in negotiation of multi-million-dollar strategic customer agreements and development of internal corporate policies and standardization of forms.